Poorna-1225/end-to-end-ml-project/README.md

 # we are using ConfigBox to access the content or values in the form of dictionary (see the usage of configbox in common.py)

-#projct workflows
+#data ingestion workflow

 1.update config.yaml
 2.update schema.yaml
 3.update params.yaml
-4.update the entity
+4.update the entity (config_entity)
 5.update the configuration manager in src config 6.update the components
-7.update the components
+7.update the pipeline
 8.update main.py
 9.update app.py